 Without a doubt, blockchain is the next disruptive technology.
 In the demand for transparent transactions, blockchain is a game-changer.
 And, it’s not just emerging startups that are leading the blockchain charge.
 Global institutions, including IBM, are doubling down on blockchain technology.
 It can enhance transactional security and deliver increased transparency.
 Blockchain is also decentralizing information dissemination.

 According to Forbes, blockchain technology is “set to trigger a revolution in all the institutions concerned with value.”
 This includes “banks, insurance companies, payment processors, energy markets, and so on.”
 And, it’s why suddenly a whole host of applications for storing value have appeared.
-The change has finally allows company to transfer value over the Internet.
-This can now be down without a trusted third party.
+The change has finally allowed companies to transfer value over the Internet.
+This can now be done without a trusted third party.

 All that “implicit and inherent” trust stuff sounds good.
 However, savvy investors want more than a few assurances.
 They want to know precisely how blockchain works.
 The key to blockchain’s success is its cryptographic algorithms.
 This makes data more secure.
 Also, manufacturers and businesses reduce costs.
 Blockchain technology’s decentralized, distributed ledger alleviates security concerns.
 It does this through public verification.
 Therefore, no single authority can approve transactions.
 Instead, there is network consensus.

 Financial institutions are jumping on the blockchain bandwagon.
 They can deliver solutions that are fast and secure.
 All parties can have equal access.
 Deutsche Bank executives understand blockchain technology’s growth potential.
 They predicted that, by 2027, 10% of the gross domestic product would be regulated or tracked by a blockchain protocol.